 • Community Collaboratives There are currently 76 State endorsed Community Collaboratives encompassing Michigan's 83 counties.
 Each has a shared vision to improve outcomes for children, families, adults, seniors; is to operate on the basis of mutual trust, respect and consensus; be an inclusive planning and implementation body of stakeholders at the county or multi-county level; and take responsibility for the local directions and coordination of state, federal and foundation sponsored collaborative endeavors.

-• Children with Serious Emotional Disturbances Waiver The Children's Serious Emotional Development Waiver (SEDW) provides services that are enhancements or additions to Medicaid State Plan coverge for children up to age 18 with serious emotional disturbance, who are enrolled in the SEDW
+• Children with Serious Emotional Disturbances Waiver The Children's Serious Emotional Development Waiver (SEDW) provides services that are enhancements or additions to Medicaid State Plan coverge for children up through age 18 with serious emotional disturbance, who are enrolled in the SEDW.

 • A Family Guide to Respite for Children in Michigan